16 Best Coffee Grinders (Review) In 2021

 Can brew 8 cups of French press

 The stainless steel Bodum BISTRO Electric Blade Coffee Grinder boasts a potent 150 Watt motor that enables a fast and efficient grind, ending in whole-bodied, aromatic delicious cups of coffee.
 It usefully has a translucent lid which permits you to peek in and see how the grind is going.
 It is powerful enough to grind for 60 seconds at a time and will yield up to eight cups of your favorite cup of joe.
 It can even be used to grind spices and can come in white, red, or black.
 It’s as easy as affixing the lid and pressing the red button for as long as desired.
-In general, thirty seconds is ideal for an Espresso (a fine grind), fifteen to twenty seconds for a Pour-over (a course-fine grind), eight to ten seconds for a French Press (a coarse grind).
+In general, thirty seconds is ideal for use in an Espresso machine (a fine grind), fifteen to twenty seconds for a pour-over coffee maker (a course-fine grind), eight to ten seconds for a French Press (a coarse grind).
 It is compact enough to slot in anywhere in your kitchen, and its cord can be stored in its base.

 2 oz. + coffee bean capacity = 34 Oz of Coffee